 We kept in touch over the years and I admired her work from afar, listening to her podcasts and reading her blogs - feeling connected from afar and always remembering the support she offered me in my first year of owning a small, creative business.
 Karen is that kind of person.

 A few months ago, after I read that her family had to rebuild their home from scratch after Hurricane Harvey, I felt I compelled to reach out.
 We decided to join efforts and begin a project to "make light" named after her podcast.

 For every necklace or keychain sold, the proceeds will benefit luminAID's Give Light Initiative, a company whose mission is to bring safe light to those who need it the most.
 I'm so grateful to Karen for inspiring me to shine my own light where I can - it's these connections that make it all worth it.
 Please join us in fundraising for this important cause ♡

-The loom is ready for a new adventure!
+The loom is taking me on new adventures!

 I found Americo the year I began chemo.
 I had no idea at the time that I would open a shop, or learn how to use a loom to weave.
 At the time, I was just a beginner knitter, making baby blankets for all the newborns in the family.

-One thing is for sure, I will keep going back to her for knitting advice.
-The things she's taught me about slow-craft hit really close to home on so many levels.
-Knitting is like life - we try, make mistakes, reflect and try again until we get it just right.
+One thing is for sure, I will keep going back to her for advice (about yarn and also my heart-strings).
+Knitting, like life, is a series of attempts at improving - we try, make mistakes, reflect and try again until we get it just right.

 I've been reading a lot about the Scandinavian concepts of Lagom (not too little, not too much), Hygge and Lykke (simple pleasures and everyday happiness).
 I've also been pulled towards decluttering my personal space to make room for...well, more space basically.
 Clear space, to help keep my mind clear too (sidenote: chemo brain fog is a thing!).